NTICompass/mms-viewer/README.md

 # mms-viewer
-A MMS test program.
-My Virgin Mobile phone sometimes has trouble downloading MMS.
+A crappy python script to download/parse MMS messages.